 Who is Malcolm McCrae?

 Malcolm “Airbrush Assassin” McCrae is a full-time artist, author, speaker and social entrepreneur who embraces creativity as a lifestyle.
-Malcolm was born August 24, 1980 in Milwaukee, Wisconsin, and currently resides in Southern Missouri.
+Malcolm was born August 24, 1980 in Milwaukee, Wisconsin, and currently resides in Southern Missouri and Southern Arizona.
 He has been a professional artist for over 25 years.
 McCrae is an educational authority, delivering lectures and training classes, producing instructional programs and publishing books.

 The most important aspect of McCrae’s message is to not only create, but to inspire.
-McCrae was awarded 2020 Change Maker Of The Year by B-Magazine and was recently commissioned by AT&T to produce two large public murals that represented social justice doing the Black Lives Matter Movement of 2020.
+He has recently been a Missouri Arts Council Featured Artists and was awarded 2020 Change Maker Of The Year by B-Magazine.
+Malcolm was commissioned by AT&T to produce two large public murals that represented social justice doing the Black Lives Matter Movement of 2020.
 He focuses on working with youth but is also called on by entrepreneurs, educators, institutions, and corporations as a consultant.
 He believes art has the opportunity and power to change lives.
 Malcolm is the founder of Pollination Station, a registered 501c3 non profit that was created in 2019 to pollinate the world with art and positivity.
 The nonprofit uses a mobile art studio called Pollination Station Art Bus, a 40 foot converted coach bus.
 This bus was built and designed by Malcolm and is fully equipped with solar panels for living off the grid while touring the US creating art, sharing experiences and growing communities.

 Malcolm was determined to follow his dreams, at the early age of 12 he began working out of his basement and on street corners, airbrushing T-shirts.
 Eventually he had his own shop at the age of 18 years old making a six-figure income.
 He uses his passions and determination to build sustainable businesses that are socially conscious and community based.